 About

-The database is separate and is built as an open API so it can be integrated into applications, web apps, or any other place that makes sense.
+The database is separate and is built as an open API.
+It can be integrated into applications in the form of plug-ins or presets, as web apps, or any other form that makes sense.

 There are many great material libraries available out there, and this isn't a material library in that sense, but rather a reference to validate against.